FrBosquet/100-days-of-code/r1-log.md

 ### R1D22
 I implemented the post navigation so i can go to next and prev post.
 Also, i disabled the next/prev button qhen in the last or first post. https://github.com/FrBosquet/franpress/commit/ad6254b48e7508c1e518207743b38605531c2b00

+### R1D23
+Today i created a trello board to organize my work and writed down some paragraphs in the blog about last week work.
+Not actually code, but for me its part of my code project so... code :D